bryantwarrickcai/ecommerce/README.md

 Answer:

+1. First I created a new repository titled `ecommerce`.

 ---

 **Question: Create a diagram that contains the request client to a Django-based web application and the response it gives, and explain the relationship between `urls.py`, `views.py`, `models.py`, and the `html` file.**